We can boil digital marketing wins down to one simple mantra: If you’re not doing SEO, you’re not doing what’s best for your website.

 These are black hat SEO practices which Google and other search engines can penalize you for.
 Don’t upset big G.

 Penalties for shady practices are called manual actions.
 You’ll always be notified of a manual action, so if you get one you’ll be sent to your email address or by checking Google Search Console.
 Oftentimes Google will give you a suggested way to fix it, so it’s not always the final nail in the coffin.

 There are also algorithmic penalties that can lower your search results page ranking.
 This occurs when Google deems your site less than satisfactory, hence pushing you down the search results.
 This is why it’s important to always keep up-to-date on SEO best practices, to stay ahead of the algorithm.

 Along with keeping up-to-date with SEO best practices, you also need a way to track your successes and failures.
 There are a variety of tools available to you (like Google Analytics) so that you can see if your efforts are working or not.

-Keeping track of your data is the only way to learn from your SEO mistakes.
+Keeping track of your organic traffic data is the only way to learn from your SEO mistakes.
 With that data, you can further optimize your future SEO campaign.

-Summing It Up: What To Do Now
+Summing It Up: What to Do After The SEO Crash Course

 That sums up our basic search engine optimization crash course!
 Hope you got answers to all of your common SEO questions.
 If you’d like to take your education to the next level, check out my digital course, The Affiliate Lab.
 The Affiliate Lab is a world-renown blueprint resource hub for people who want to learn SEO on their own and become digital marketing experts.